v-karunakars/hadoop-migration/installation/java_hadoop_ssh_installation_2.md

     > During the key generation, --------------  needed explanation ------------------

-5. Authorizing the key
+5. Authorizing the key for connecting new user to the Hadoop.

     ```
     cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys
     ```

-6. Change the permission of the key
+6. Changing permissions of the authorized key file by using chmod.

     ```
     chmod 0600 ~/.ssh/authorized_keys
     ```

-7. Connect to ssh localhost
+7. Connect to SSH localhost by creating connection to the local host so that the system works on server.

     ```
     ssh localhost